-In addition to providing comfortable working environments for LGBT employees, the Glico Group provides learning opportunities through internal seminar training and e-learning activities, aimed at fostering in all our employees a culture of mutual openness and understanding of gender diversity, and it considers other welfare-related measures as well.
-In fiscal 2021, we partially revised our rules around company gifts of congratulations and condolences to our employees.
+In addition to providing comfortable working environments for sexual minorities such as LGBTQ employees, the Glico Group provides learning opportunities through internal seminar training and e-learning activities, aimed at fostering in all our employees a culture of mutual openness and understanding of gender diversity, and it considers other welfare-related measures as well.
+In FY2021, we partially revised our rules around company gifts of congratulations and condolences to our employees.
 In the change, we defined recipients of our "congratulations or condolences money and leave allowance" as any employee who notifies the company of their actual or common law marriage, regardless of the sex of their partner.
-By recognizing both LGBT employees and common law marriages in this way, we are responding to increasingly diverse ways of thinking and family structures.
-We received a bronze rating at PRIDE Index 2021.
+By recognizing both sexual minorities-such as LGBTQ employees-and common law marriages in this way, we are responding to increasingly diverse ways of thinking and family structures.
+We received a gold rating at PRIDE Index 2022.